swmpkim/rstudioconf2020_eposter/README.md

 # rstudioconf2020_eposter

-pptx file of interactive e-poster about the SETr project, presented at rstudio::conf(2020)
+interactive pptx file and non-interactive pdf of e-poster about the SETr project, presented at rstudio::conf(2020)

 Evolving code for the project is here: